jometzg/cognitive-speech/REST API/Using transcription REST API.md

   }
 ]
 ```
+## Specific Transcription

-or if you have the transaction ID already, then you can request for this one specifically
+If you have the transaction ID already, then you can request for this one specifically

 ```
-GET /api/speechtotext/v2.1/transcriptions/__<id>__ HTTP/1.1
+GET /api/speechtotext/v2.1/transcriptions/<id> HTTP/1.1
 Host: <region>.cris.ai
 Content-Type: application/json
 Ocp-Apim-Subscription-Key: XXXXXXX-key-XXXXXXXXXX